-In summary, there was a straightforward effect of Saliency in adults: in the Competition condition, the highest option was selected less frequently, and the low-valued option was selected more frequently, compared to the other conditions.
+In summary, there was a straightforward effect of saliency in adults: in the Competition condition, the highest option was selected less frequently, and the low-valued option was selected more frequently, compared to the other conditions.
 The pattern of results in children is more complicated.
-Saliency facilitated choosing the highest option in the Congruent condition, but had no effect in the Competition condition: the most salient option was selected neither more frequently (which would be expected if choices were purely salience driven) nor less frequently (which would be expected if salience facilitated learning).
+Saliency facilitated choosing the highest option in the Congruent condition, but had no effect in the Competition condition: the salient option was selected neither more frequently (which would be expected if choices were purely salience-driven) nor less frequently (which would be expected if salience facilitated learning).

 Switch proportions

-To further examine effects of salience, we examined the proportion of trials on which participants switched responses, choosing a different option than the previous trial, as an indicator of elevated exploration (Figure 3).
-In the Baseline condition, we expected children to switch often and do so systematically (i.e., non-randomly).
-This expectation is based on a previous study (Blanco & Sloutsky, 2019 PsyArXiv).
-While, because outcomes were stable, low levels of exploration would usually be expected, children tended to switch extremely often—consistent with highly elevated exploration.
+To further examine effects of salience, we analyzed the proportion of trials that participants switched responses, choosing a different option than the previous trial, as an indicator of elevated exploration (Figure 3).
+In the Baseline condition, we expected children to switch often and systematically.
+While, because outcomes were stable, low levels of exploration would usually be expected, a previous study showed that children tended to switch extremely often (Blanco & Sloutsky, 2019 PsyArXiv)—consistent with highly elevated exploration.
 Systematicity in their switching was then established with subsequent computational modeling analyses.
 We, therefore, first analyze participants’ switch responses, and we report modeling results in the next section.